amalthomas-exe/Wall-E/README.md

 ### Some of the common commands
 - **Send email** -
-To send email, simply type "send Hi to some.one@domain.com" and message will be delivered to that person.
+To send email, simply type "send mail to some.one@domain.com" and message will be delivered to that person.

 - **Open Google** - To open Google, simply type "Wall - E, open Google" and Google will open in your default browser.